How to Travel Norway on a Budget: Our Best Tips for an Affordable Trip Around Norway

 Norway is not very populated, but the country is longer than a dark year.
 Thankfully, this frozen place is well-connected.

-Buying weekend and/or weekly passes can save you a reasonable amount if you are staying in the same place for a while.
+Buying weekend or weekly passes can save you a reasonable amount if you stay in the same place for a while.

 Check out multi-day Eurail Norway Passes here for affordable train travel in the country.